bparanj/crystal/electronics/components/capacitor.md

 This property of storing energy without transformation makes capacitors useful in many applications where rapid energy storage and release is needed, such as in flash photography, power smoothing in electrical circuits, and short-term backup power supplies.

 Capacitors solve several problems in electronic circuits, depending on their application.
-Some of the main problems that capacitors help solve include:

 1. Voltage fluctuations: In power supply circuits, capacitors help smooth out voltage fluctuations and ripples, providing a more stable and consistent voltage to the connected devices.